While there are countless ways you can improve your site, every option has the same end goal: increase profitability.

 Unfortunately, I think most companies are going about this the wrong way.

-While things like organic traffic and paid ads will certainly help boost your traffic, if your shopping cart abandonment remains high, you’re wasting a lot of time and money.
+While things like organic traffic and paid ads will certainly help boost your traffic, if your online cart abandonment remains high, you’re wasting a lot of time and money.

 And for most companies, instances of shopping cart abandonment are really, really high.